-- 1. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees: Pursuant to Tax Code Section 41.66(i), the ARB must schedule hearing requests filed by property owners or their designated agents under Tax Code Section 1.111, for a specific time and date.
+2. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees: Pursu-ant to Tax Code Section 41.66(i), the ARB must schedule hearing requests filed by property owners or their designated agents under Tax Code Section 1.111, for a specific time and date.
 The ARB can schedule more than one protest hearing at the same time and date; however, the property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
 The postponement request must contain the mailing address and email address of the person requesting the postponement.
-The ARB must respond in writing or by email to the postponement request not later than the 7th day after the date of receipt of the request. - 2.
-Scheduling Hearings for Multiple Accounts: if requested by a property owner or the designated agent, the ARB must schedule consecutive hearings on the same day on protests concerning up to 20 designated properties.
+The ARB must respond in writing or by email to the postponement request not later than the 7th day after the date of receipt of the request.

+3. Scheduling Hearings for Multiple Accounts: if requested by a property owner or designated agent, the ARB must schedule consecutive hearings on the same day on protests concerning up to 20 designated properties.
 The request must meet all requirements of Tax Code 41.66(j), including the required statement in boldfaced type: "request for same-day protest hearings".
 A property owner or designated agent can file more than one such request in the same tax year.
 Also pursuant to Tax Code Section 41.66(j), the ARB may schedule protest hearings concerning more than twenty (20) properties filed by the same property owner or agent and may use different panels to conduct the hearings based on the ARB's customary scheduling.
-The ARB may follow the practices customarily used in the scheduling of hearings under Tax Code Section 41.66 (j). - 3.
-Panel Assignments [Tax Code Sec.
-41.66(k)(k-1) and 41.45(d)(d-1)]: Pursuant to Tax Code Sec.
+The ARB may follow the practices customarily used in the scheduling of hearings under Tax Code Section 41.66 (j).

+4. Panel Assignments [Tax Code sections 41.66(k)(k-1) and 41.45(d)(d-1)] : Pursuant to Tax Code Sec.
 41.66(k)(k-1) If an ARB sits in panels as authorized by Tax Code Sec 41.45(d)(d-1) it must randomly assign protests.
 Except for panels established in Tax Code Sec 6.425, the ARB with or without clerical assistance from the appraisal district staff, may consider the property type or the protest grounds in order to assign the protest to a panel with members who have.

 Tax Code Sec.
 41.45(b-4) allows property owner to request that a single-member panel conduct the protest hearing.
 The property owner must submit the request not later than the 10th day before the hearing date in writing on the notice of protest or by a written submission.
 If th ARB does not accept the recommendations made by the single-panel member, the ARB can determine the protest or refer it for rehearing to a single panel composed of someone who did not hear the original protest.
+Tax Code Section 41.66(k-1) allows a property owner or agent to request a special ARB panel to hear a complex property protest if in a county with a population of 1.2 million or more.
+The owner or agent must consent to a special panel reassignment and may request a postponement if they disagree with the reassignment.